 Quick: what’s a colour, a nut, and is also technically a fruit?
-If you guessed pistachio, then you’re correct.
+If you guessed Pistachio Nuts, then you’re correct.

 But there’s more to this nut than their smile.
 Not only do they contain high nutritional value, but they are extremely versatile as they can be incorporated into a number of sweet and savoury recipes.

 Ready to find out more about the green pistachio nut?

 Native to Western Asia and Asia Minor, archaeology suggests that pistachios were a common food as early as 6750 BC.
 The seed was then introduced into Italy around 35 AD.
 For a long time, the pistachio remained unknown to the rest of the world, until the 1880’s when imported pistachios became popular in the United States of America and Canada due to the arrival of Middle Eastern immigrants.

 Once it was discovered that California offered the perfect growing conditions for pistachios due to its fertile soil and hot and dry climate, it was cultivated commercially in the Western world, and eventually was brought to Australia.